 - This is called fallback content — this will be displayed if the browser accessing the page doesn't support the

 <video>element, allowing us to provide a fallback for older browsers.
 This can be anything you like; in this case we've provided a directly link to the video file, so the user can at least access it some way regardless of what browser they are using.

 The embedded video will look something like this:

 Supporting multiple formats

 There's a problem with the above example, which you may have noticed already if you've tried to access the live link above with a browser like Safari or Internet Explorer.
 The video won't play!
-This because different browsers support different video (and audio) formats.
+This is because different browsers support different video (and audio) formats.